 All students are expected to acquaint themselves with department and University requirements and regulations, and to consult closely with their advisers in order to fulfill both academic and practicum requirements leading to the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) awarded by ASHA, New York State licensure as a speech-language pathologist, and New York State certification as a Teacher of Students with Speech-Language Disabilities (TSSLD).
 Students are expected to meet with their academic advisers every semester and with the TSSLD coordinator upon entry into and exit from the program.
 Students are expected to adhere to University policies regarding academic integrity and professional behaviors, as outlined in course syllabi and on the University web site.

-Consistent with ASHA’s 2014 Standards for Certification in Speech-Language Pathology, completion of which leads to the Certificate of Clinical Competence (CCC-SLP), the master’s program in speech-language pathology is 63 credits and can be completed in full-time or part-time study.
-Effective with the fall 2016 entering class, only the full-time program will be available.
+Consistent with ASHA’s 2020 Standards for Certification in Speech-Language Pathology, completion of which leads to the Certificate of Clinical Competence (CCC-SLP), the full-time master’s program in speech-language pathology is 63 credits.
 In addition to the weekday program at the main campus in Garden City, the academic coursework for the Master’s program is also offered at Adelphi University’s Manhattan Center and in a Sunday program in Garden City.
 The weekday program at the Garden City Campus offers courses in a traditional 15-week semester.
 The Sunday program at the Manhattan and Garden City locations are held in 8-week cycles.
 All students must take academic course work at the program site (i.e., Garden City - weekday or Sunday, or Manhattan Center) to which they were admitted.
 Exceptions are granted only in extenuating circumstances with prior approval of the student’s academic adviser.
 All clinical seminars, teacher prep courses, and in-house practica are held on the Garden City campus.